WAPunsisiYemaniPerera/Exercise-Duration-Predictor-Streamlit-App/README.md

 🏃‍♂️ Exercise Duration Predictor Web App
-A machine learning-powered web application built with Streamlit that predicts the recommended daily exercise duration (in minutes) needed for a person to burn a specified number of calories based on personal attributes and exercise type.
+A machine learning–powered Streamlit web application that predicts the recommended daily exercise duration (minutes) needed for a person to burn a specified number of calories, based on personal attributes and exercise type.

 📖 Project Overview
-This project uses a dataset inspired by the fitness data to build regression models that predict exercise duration required to burn target calories.
+This project uses a fitness-inspired dataset to build regression models that predict the exercise duration required to reach a calorie target.
 The model considers factors such as age, gender, weight, height, activity level, exercise type, and calorie goal.

-The web app provides an interactive interface where users can explore the dataset, visualize relationships, and enter their own data to receive a personalized exercise duration recommendation.

-The aim is to promote healthier lifestyles by making exercise planning accessible, personalized, and data-driven.
+The web app offers an interactive interface where users can explore the dataset, view visualizations, and enter their own data to receive a personalized exercise duration recommendation.
+The goal is to make exercise planning more accessible and data-driven.

 ✨ Features
-✅ Interactive Data Exploration: Filter and explore dataset samples with summary statistics and data types.
+✅ Interactive Data Exploration — Filter and inspect dataset samples, view summary statistics and data types.

-✅ Rich Visualizations: Includes histograms, scatter plots, and boxplots showcasing data distributions and relationships.
+✅ Rich Visualizations — Histograms, scatter plots, and boxplots to explore distributions and relationships.

-✅ Real-time Prediction: Input your personal details and exercise preferences to instantly predict the required exercise duration.
+✅ Real-time Prediction — Enter personal details and exercise preferences to get an instant duration recommendation.

-✅ Model Performance Insights: Compare multiple regression models using metrics like MSE, RMSE, and R² with visual comparisons.
+✅ Model Performance Insights — Compare regression models using MSE, RMSE, and R² with visual comparisons.

-✅ User-Friendly Interface: Clean, organized multi-page app using Streamlit’s sidebar navigation and responsive widgets.
+✅ User-Friendly Interface — Clean multi-page app using Streamlit’s sidebar navigation and responsive widgets.

 🛠️ Technologies Used
 Python 3.x

-Streamlit: Web app framework for interactive dashboards.
+Streamlit — interactive web app framework

-Pandas & NumPy: Data manipulation and analysis.
+Pandas & NumPy — data manipulation

-Scikit-learn: Machine learning model training and evaluation.
+Scikit-learn — model training & evaluation

-XGBoost & LightGBM: Gradient boosting regression models.
+XGBoost & LightGBM — gradient boosting regressors

-Matplotlib, Seaborn & Plotly: Data visualization libraries.
+Matplotlib, Seaborn & Plotly — visualizations

-Pickle: Model serialization and loading.
+Pickle — model serialization

 🧪 Model Training Notebook
-The notebook notebooks/model_training.ipynb contains:
+See notebooks/model_training.ipynb for:

-Exploratory Data Analysis (EDA): Insightful visualizations and data quality checks.
+EDA and data quality checks

-Data Cleaning: Handling missing values, duplicates, and feature engineering (e.g., BMI and MET calculation).
+Cleaning and feature engineering (e.g., BMI, MET calculations)

-Model Training: Training and comparing multiple regression algorithms including Random Forest, MLP, SVM, XGBoost, and LightGBM.
+Training and comparing models (Random Forest, MLP, SVM, XGBoost, LightGBM)

-Model Evaluation: Metrics such as MSE, RMSE, and R² used to select the best performing model.
+Evaluation (MSE, RMSE, R²) and model selection

-Model Saving: Serialization of the trained model for deployment.
+Model serialization for deployment

 🧾 Input Features for Prediction
-Age: User’s age (18–60 years)
+Age: 18–60 years

-Gender: Male or Female
+Gender: Male / Female

-Weight (kg): Body weight in kilograms

-Height (cm): Height in centimeters
+Weight (kg)

+Height (cm)

-Activity Level: Sedentary, Lightly Active, Moderately Active, or Very Active
+Activity Level: Sedentary, Lightly Active, Moderately Active, Very Active

 Exercise Type: Walking, Running, Cycling, Swimming, Yoga

-Target Calories: Number of calories the user wants to burn in a day
+Target Calories: Desired calories to burn in a day